 There are 2 types of gaps :

 1. Gaps between teeth because of a missing tooth.

 There are many ways that this gap can be closed.
 This includes:

 Dentures - this option is useful when a transitional option is required after the loss of a tooth.
 The definitive options include an acrylic denture or a cobalt-chromium denture.

 Denture forms a cost-effective option when there are multiple missing teeth or when there is inadequate bone for implants or if the teeth quality to support bridges is poor.

 Bridges - this is useful when a fixed option of tooth replacement is required, and the supporting teeth have existing restorations are present and when Implant treatment is either not possible or not preferred.

 Definitive bridges are often made from porcelain for front teeth or from porcelain bonded to metal for back teeth and are bonded to either a single tooth or two neighbouring teeth.

-Implants- when there is adequate bone, the neighbouring teeth have no dental work and there is adequate bone than implants are treatment option of choice.2.
-Gaps between teeth when no teeth are missing tooth.
+Implants- when there is adequate bone, the neighbouring teeth have no dental work and there is adequate bone than implants are treatment option of choice.

 Thus arises because of a dental alveolar discrepancy.
-There are a variety of methods of closing these gaps.
+There are a variety of methods for closing these gaps.